sauravkumar405/sauravkumar405/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** specializing in frontend-heavy development.
-I have 3+ years of experience in building interactive, responsive, and scalable web applications.
+I have over 3 years of experience in building interactive, responsive, and scalable web applications.
 My expertise lies in ReactJS, Redux, and backend development using NodeJS.

 - 💼 Currently working as a **Product Developer** at Edgeverve Systems Limited, focusing on Finacle Treasury web applications.
 - 🌱 Actively learning advanced design patterns and backend optimization techniques.